streamich/ci-scripts/docs/github-post.md

 > Build version: __`x.y.z-pr-1.1`__

+Use `--command` param to specify a command to capture and post stdout of. `--command` overrides `--text` if both are specified.

 You can also add extra text arount the default text message using the `--beforeText` and `--afterText` params.